Follow TV Tropes

 • Fern, mostly because she's quiet, shy, and quite bookish.
 And she tells scary stories with absolute glee.

-• Sue Ellen, due to being the friendliest and kindest of Arthur's friends.
+• Sue Ellen, due to being one of the friendliest and kindest of Arthur's friends.
 Notably the episode "Sue Ellen's Little Sister" where she feels left out during the brother and sister race and wishes she had a little sister.

 • George Lundgren, due to being sweet, kind, and sharing similarities with Fern.
 He's an overall nice person with fans describing him as the show's most underrated character.